Air landing regiment

 Air landing is a designation formerly held by glider-borne infantry units of the British Army.
-Air landing units included infantry battalions and light armored regiments together with combat support and combat service support units and sub-units.
+Air landing units included infantry battalions and light armoured regiments together with combat support and combat service support units and sub-units.
 The Glider Pilot Regiment provided the aircrew to fly the gliders into battle (who were trained to fight alongside them on the ground thereafter).
 Although combat support and combat service support units had the term air landing as part of their unit title, for example 1st Air landing Light Regiment Royal Artillery, infantry battalions' names remained unchanged.
-All units wore the maroon beret of airborne forces with their own regimental capbadge.
+All units wore the maroon beret of the airborne forces with their own regimental capbadge.

 Development

 The 1st and 6th Air landing Brigades formed integral parts of the 1st and 6th Airborne Divisions.
 Paratroopers tended to become scattered over a wide area on landing.
 This meant they took some time to compose a useful force, once on the ground.
 Although gliders needed a certain amount of ground to land, the soldiers aboard arrived in larger groups (the Horsa glider carried a complete platoon) and ready for combat.

 The British Army had been inspired in creating both glider-borne units and parachute units by the example of the German Luftwaffe's Glider Troops which had played a major role in Germany's invasions of the Low Countries, and Crete.